-Warehousing is growing rapidly at present, due to the recent economic disruptions caused by the pandemic and a wish by cargo owners to hold more inventory.
-This includes rail-linked distribution sites, or Strategic Rail Freight Interchanges (SRFIs).
-Key SRFIs for the Midlands include Daventry Intermodal Rail Freight Terminal and Hams Hall in North Warwickshire.
-The rapid expansion of such sites at Daventry and Kegworth (East Midlands Gateway), and the proposed development of new sites at Etwall (near Burton upon Trent in Derbyshire), Four Ashes (located near Junction 12 of the M6), Northampton and Hinckley illustrate the market response.
+Warehousing is growing rapidly at present, due to the recent economic disruptions caused by the pandemic and a wish by cargo owners to hold more or Strategic Rail Freight Interchanges (SRFIs).
+Key Rail Freight Terminal and Hams Hall in North Warwickshire.
+The rapid expansion of such sites at Daventry and Kegworth (East Midlands Gateway), (located near Junction 12 of the M6), Northampton strategic employment sites.

-The average size of warehouses linked to online retail has increased by 41% from 197,000ft2 in 2009 to 276,000ft2 in 2018.
-Therefore, for the region to capitalise on this sector, it will need to provide large strategic employment sites.
 Whilst there are some sizeable sites available across the region, they are being developed out quickly due to large unit sizes, so further locations may need to be identified if we are to keep up with the potential demand.